shahsarefin/Networking-and-Security-Exploration-on-Azure/README.md

   <li><strong>Understanding Protocol Behavior:</strong> Analyzing common network protocols and their behavior to better understand how data is transmitted and secured across networks.</li>
   <li><strong>Real-World IT Support Scenarios:</strong> Simulating real-world IT support scenarios that involve monitoring, troubleshooting, and securing network environments.</li>
 </ul>

-<h2>Summary</h2>
-<p>This project demonstrates a practical understanding of managing network traffic and security within Azure environments.
-By using Wireshark and configuring Network Security Groups, we gain insights into how different types of traffic behave and how they can be controlled to enhance security and performance.</p>